 - Improving cognitive skills

 “Older adults tend to have more chronic diseases and age-related functional impairments that affect vision, hearing, and balance.
 Commonly attendant to such disorders are chronic pain, anxiety, and depression.
 Making art can be an enjoyable experience that focuses the participant away from daily concerns and on the creative process.
 Some seniors, particularly those with cognitive, memory, and other impairments, may receive additional benefits.”

 Personalized Art Therapy in Memory Care

 Art therapy in today’s senior communities is a personalized undertaking.
 This is particularly true in memory care, where varying ability levels of residents often makes group instruction ineffective.
-We spoke with Jeffrey S. Gruber, director of memory care at Commonwealth Assisted Living, which provides memory care at 11 assisted living communities in Virginia.
+We spoke with Jeffrey S. Gruber, director of memory care at Commonwealth Senior Living, which provides memory care at 11 assisted living communities in Virginia.
 He developed an art therapy program aptly named Expressions for residents of Commonwealth communities with Alzheimer’s disease or other types of dementia.
 Gruber explained that art allows residents, some who may be unable to speak or write, to communicate at a very real and visceral level.

 In Commonwealth’s Expressions program, a staff member or volunteer will engage with a memory care resident one-on-one.
 Objects representing aspects of the resident’s past life are presented as a prompt and as a way to get the resident in the right emotional place to make art.
 The fact that Alzheimer’s patients’ internal lives largely consist of distant, long-term memories, means objects embodying their lives as younger people are most resonant.
 This personalization of the art program is made possible because Commonwealth takes great effort to get to know new residents, even building a detailed biography of new memory care residents based on interviews with the resident and the resident’s loved ones.